 Segment Gross Margin During the three months ended December 31, 2021, the Offshore Gulf of Mexico segment gross margin was \$8.6 million compared to a gross margin of \$6.0 million for the three months ended December 31, 2020.
 This increase was primarily driven by a favorable adjustment in self-insurance liabilities related to prior period claims and the mix of rigs working as compared to being on standby, or mobilization rates.
-We had a 9.2 percent decrease in operating revenue during the three months ended December 31, 2020.
-Direct operating expenses decreased to \$20.7 million during the three months ended December 31, 2020.
-Direct operating the three months ended December 31, 2020.
+We had a 9.2 percent decrease in operating revenue during the three months ended December 31, 2021 compared to the three months ended December 31, 2020.
+Direct operating expenses decreased to \$20.7 million during the three months ended December 31, 2021 as compared to \$26.3 million during the three months ended December 31, 2020.
 The decrease in operating revenue and expenses was primarily driven by the factors described above.